SystemFw/blog/content/staging/paxos-failures.md

    lock status if the `process_id` matches.

 **Phase 2:**
+1. The writer sends the value to the storage servers it has locked.

+TODO: maybe handwave part 2 to avoid exposing write completion yet

 in the sequential case it's equivalent to the single storage server algorithm. but it also works in the concurrent case: